ararslan/license-to-vim/README.md

 ```

 Though, unless you happen to be Rick Astley, you should use your own information.
-You don't need to set these values; if the variables aren't set, the author and email in the inserted license text will appear as `{AUTHOR}` and `{EMAIL}`, respectively.
+You don't need to set these values; if the variables aren't set, the plugin will use the global Git configured username and email if a `git` executable is found, otherwise the author and email in the inserted license text will appear as `{AUTHOR}` and `{EMAIL}`, respectively.

 ## Installation